Researchers use AI to combat and quantify browser fingerprinting

 To combat fingerprinting in particular, in a recent study, researchers at The University of Iowa, Mozilla, and the University of California, Davis investigated a machine learning-based approach called FP-Inspector that trains classifiers to learn fingerprinting.
 By extracting syntactic and semantic features through a combination of static and dynamic analyses that effectively complement each others’ limitations, FP-Inspector overcomes the coverage issues of dynamic analysis while addressing the inability of static analysis to handle obfuscation, the coauthors say.

-Some browsers and privacy tools have tried to mitigate fingerprinting using techniques including API changes and network request blocking.
+Some browsers and privacy tools have tried to mitigate fingerprinting using techniques like API changes and network request blocking.
 But these require manual analysis, and they struggle to restrict scripts served from first-party domains and dual-purpose third parties like content delivery networks.
 That’s because each hard-coded heuristic has to be narrowly defined to avoid false positives and continually updated to capture evolving fingerprinting and non-fingerprinting.

 The JavaScript-based FP-Inspector is largely autonomous, by contrast, with a detection component that extracts features (e.g., syntax and execution) from scripts and trains a classifier to identify fingerprinting.
 (Unsupervised and supervised feature selection methods limit the number of features used to train the classifiers to 1,000 static features and 1,000 dynamic features.)
 A mitigation component applies restrictions to the detected scripts; FP-Inspector restricts access for all scripts known to be using fingerprinting and blocks requests to download scripts served from domains perpetrating for fingerprinting.